-Will & Bear was created on the road, and designed for the road with their philosophy to create a product that does good, and for you as an individual to travel often.
+Will & Bear was created on the road, for the road with their philosophy to create a product that does good, and for you as an individual to travel often.

 Will & Bear began during a road trip in a vintage Kombi around Australia, and have soon become one of Australia’s go-to sources for hats that are good, and do good.

 What sets them apart, besides their timeless designs, is that they push the boundaries of sustainability and are committed to producing high-quality headwear using natural fibres such as straw, Australian wool and cotton.

 An added bonus?
 For every hat sold, they plant 10 trees with Trees.org.